Logic and folklore explain enigmatic landscape features and suggest an origin for 'the Stations of the Cross'. Wed 15 June 2022

 Blood sausage is made throughout Europe:

-French blood sausage before cooking.
+French blood sausage packed in intestine.
 Source: Blood Sausage

 Francisco Ubilla photographed this process in 2018.
 See more of his images at Tradition of Open-Air Pig Slaughter Abides on Spanish Island.

 England's variant of blood sausage is "Black pudding".
-This combination of grains, meat, fat and blood is most popular in England's north and west - in places like Heysham, Lancashire.
+Black pudding is most popular in England's north and west; in places like Heysham, Lancashire.

 From Black Pudding: